DEFRA/apas-docs/docs/calculator/latest/en/pages/5-results.md

   > PC = (project scenario results) – (reference scenario results) – (off-site reduction results)

-  If there is no Reference scenario or off-site reduction scenario included in the calculation, then the process contribution is simply equal to the scenario contribution.
+  If there is no reference scenario or off-site reduction scenario included in the calculation, then the process contribution is simply equal to the scenario contribution.
 This type of result is only available for process contribution and in-combination process contribution calculation job types.

 - **In-combination** (IPC) shows the total of the process contribution and any in-combination scenarios
 - **Archive contribution** shows the contribution only from the archive scenarios added